workflow

 type Transition struct {

-From string // source task URL
+From string // source task name

 When string // boolean expression evaluated against state